MbuguaOwen/cusum_motif_tf/README.md

 pyyaml
 tqdm
 ```
+Both LONG and SHORT supported; regime_sign gate on by default.
 No scikit‑learn required; ridge weights are learned in‑house (NumPy).

 ## Notes
 - All thresholds are statistical (quantiles, t‑stats) and calibrated **on train only**.